YoumingTao/YoumingTao.github.io/_pages/about.md

 # About Me

-I am currently a second-year PhD student in [School of Computer Science and Technology](https://www.cs.sdu.edu.cn/) at [Shandong University](https://www.sdu.edu.cn/) under the supervision of [Prof. Dongxiao Yu](https://scholar.google.com/citations?user=hiQxuHYAAAAJ) and [Prof. Xiuzhen Cheng](https://scholar.google.com/citations?user=O1yGhH0AAAAJ).
+I am a second-year PhD student in the [School of Computer Science and Technology](https://www.cs.sdu.edu.cn/) at [Shandong University](https://www.sdu.edu.cn/), where I work under the guidance of [Prof. Dongxiao Yu](https://scholar.google.com/citations?user=hiQxuHYAAAAJ) and [Prof. Xiuzhen Cheng](https://scholar.google.com/citations?user=O1yGhH0AAAAJ).
+I also collaborate closely with [Prof. Di Wang](https://shao3wangdi.github.io/) at the [PRADA Lab](http://www.pradalab.org/) of [KAUST](https://www.kaust.edu.sa/en/).

-I received my bachelor's degree (with distinction) in Computer Science from [Taishan (Honors) College](https://www.tsxt.sdu.edu.cn/) at [Shandong University](https://www.sdu.edu.cn/) in 2021.
+I obtained my bachelor's degree (with distinction) in Computer Science from the [Taishan (Honors) College](https://www.tsxt.sdu.edu.cn/) at [Shandong University](https://www.sdu.edu.cn/) in 2021.

 <!-- My most recent cv can be found [here]() -->

-**Research Interests**
+# Research Statements

-My interests fall in the general field of artificial intelligence and information networking.
-Currently, I mainly focus on building private, efficient and reliable collaborative learning algorithms with applications to edge intelligence.
+My research interests lie at the intersection of artificial intelligence and information networking.
+Currently, I am mainly focused on developing trustworthy collaborative machine learning algorithms for edge intelligence.
+Specifically, my research aims to address the following question:

+**How can we ensure *data privacy*, *fault tolerance*, *algorithmic stability*, *communication/computation efficiency* and *rapid convergence* during the collaborative machine learning and optimization process, especially for edge scenarios with constrained computation/memory capability, limited communication bandwidth, highly dynamic topology and malicious adversaries?**

+Overall, my research aims to use theory as a guide for building innovative and impactful solutions for the real world.

 <!-- # 🔥 News